momochi000/typewar/README.md

 ## CURRENT

+#### Design system to adjust game difficulty based on WPM argument
+#### Send typing data to the server.
+Server should be able to calculate average WPM and error rate
+#### REFACTOR: move instantiated managers and engine components to their own namespaces
+Typewar.Engine.battlemanager -> Typewar.Engine.Active.battlemanager or some such..
 #### BUG: sounds keep playing after the battle has ended
 Looks like a text fragment might be lingering after
-#### Send typing data to the server.
-Server should be able to calculate average WPM and error rate
-#### Design system to adjust game difficulty based on WPM argument
 #### Play a different sound when a typo happens
 #### BUG: double quote also triggers single quote when typing
 #### Enable double quote